 Minimally invasive robotic surgery

-Large incisions are a thing of the past at the Gynecologic Oncology Institute for the majority of patients.
-We are unique, amongst a relative handful across the country, with a very advanced robotic surgery skill-set for multi-quadrant ovarian cancer debulking or cytoreduction, even in advanced stage disease.
+Large incisions are a thing of the past in the hands of Dr. Steven Vasilev MD for the majority of patients.
+We are unique, amongst a relative handful across the country, with a very advanced robotic surgery skill-set for multi-quadrant ovarian cancer debulking or cytoreduction, even in advanced-stage disease.